ZhgChg.Li

 Environment: MacOS + iOS

-Android users can directly download Packet Capture (free), iOS users can use Surge 4 (paid) to unlock the Man-in-the-middle attack feature, and MacOS users can also use another paid software, Charles.
+Android users can directly download Packet Capture (free). iOS users can use Surge 4 (paid) to unlock MITM features.
+MacOS users can also use another paid software, Charles.

 This article mainly explains how to use the free mitmproxy on iOS.
-If you have the above environment, you don’t need to go through this trouble.
-Just open the APP on your phone, mount the VPN, and replace the certificate to perform a Man-in-the-middle attack!
-(Again, please scroll to the bottom to see how to protect your APP!)
+If you already have the above environment, you don’t need to go through all these steps—just open the app on your phone, connect through a VPN, replace the certificate, and you can perform a man-in-the-middle attack!
+(Please scroll down to see how to protect yourself!)

 Install mitmproxy